-Recognizing the important role nurses play in the care of patients and families living with Parkinson’s disease, the Edmond J. Safra Foundation awarded a grant to support the second annual Visiting Nurse Faculty Program.
-The program was held June 20th to 24th at Boston University Medical Center.
+For the third consecutive year, the Edmond J. Safra Foundation has provided a grant to support an intensive educational program on Parkinson’s disease to nursing professionals.
 The goal of this program was to provide up-to-date information on the care needs of Parkinson patients to faculty.
 This information and experience can then be shared with students to better prepare them for their role as nurses.
-This year, nursing faculty from Curry College, Rhode Island College, North Shore Community College, Mass Bay Community College, and Endicott College participated.
+This year, six nursing faculty from Curry College, Rhode Island College, North Shore Community College, Mass Bay Community College, and Endicott College participated.
 The program was held June 25th to 28th.

 Program content included signs and symptoms of PD, diagnosis, medical and surgical management, the role of nursing and interdisciplinary care, basic science and clinical research, resources, and family care.
 Opportunity was provided to meet patients and family during actual clinic visits.
 Faculty spent one full day at Boston University’s Neurorehabilitation Center learning about the important role of exercise and other rehabilitative therapies.
 Each participant will work on a Parkinson’s disease independent project.